PaulieScanlon/gatsby-remark-grid-system/README.md

 # gatsby-remark-grid-system

-gatsby-remark-grid-system is a plugin that...
+gatsby-remark-grid-system is a plugin that creates responsive layouts from markdown files

 **Motivation**
+As much as i like blogs, do they all have to be single coloum?

 ## 👁️ Preview